stas-kuznetsov/andersen-course-kuznetsov/DZ4/README.md

 bot.sh - file for launch Telegram bot (need to change directory and token)

 ScreenShots - directory with screenshots of working Telegram bot

+If need demonstration of working Telegram bot - tell me and I run it.